-The Air Handling Unit is the Heart of a Heating, Ventilating and Air Conditioning System in air coolers.
+The Air Handling System is the Heart of a Heating, Ventilating and Air Conditioning System in air coolers.
 It takes fresh air from outside and conditions it before it is pumped into rooms through ducts.

 An air handling unit is a vital component of HVAC systems responsible for circulating and conditioning the air within a building.
 This arrangement consists of various components such as fans, filters, coils, dampers, and controls.
 These parts work together to make sure the air is circulated properly, the temperature is controlled, and the air quality is maintained at a good level.
 For a long time, conventional Air Handling Units (AHUs) have been employed.
 However, recent progress has resulted in notable enhancements to their performance and effectiveness.